 Can Regular Games and Toys be Educational Resources?

 Of course they can!
 All of the games kids or families play have learning built-in.
-Simple card games, Uno, Monopoly, Top Trumps, Scrabble, Trivia games, they are all educational.
+Lego, simple card games, Uno, Monopoly, Top Trumps, Scrabble, Trivia games, they are all educational.

 As your kids get older computer games or online gaming also adds to their general knowledge and mental database.
 We’ve done a lot of learning through gaming with our older teen and one day I’ll create a post about it.